hcamara/SingWithAvatars/README.md

 # How it works

 ## Getting started
-SingWithAvatars project focuses on singing learning to an artificial intelligence.  <br/> DNN is used for acoustic classification problem (not here), signal processing and speech synthesis features are also used to generate a song.
+SingWithAvatars project focuses on singing learning to an artificial intelligence.  <br/> DNN is used for acoustic scene classification problem (not here), signal processing and speech synthesis features are also used to generate a song.

 ### How to generate a song